smartblocks/smartblocks/README.md

     - an entry in the descriptor.json file
     - an entry in the index.less file, pointing to the block's main style file

+##generate_controller

+    $ smartblocks generate_controller

+This generates a simple controller file in the block of the developer's choosing, with the given name

+##generate_model

+    $ smartblocks generate_model

+This generates a simple model file in the block of the developer's choosing, with the given name

+##generate_view

+    $ smartblocks generate_view

+This generates a view in the block and the app of the developer's choosing with the given name.
+An empty template and an empty style file (+ link from main.less in the app) are also added.

 #License
 --------------------------------------------------
 Smartblocks is licensed under the AGPL v3.0 license.